Updated Reviewed quarterly

 - Lower expense ratio (0.06%)

-- Quality-screened holdings
+- Quality-screened dividend equities

 These are general product characteristics, not recommendations.
 Consult a licensed financial adviser to assess suitability for your circumstances.